Coordinated Care Notice of Privacy Practices

 - Right to Request Restrictions - You have the right to request restrictions on the use and disclosure of your PHI for treatment, payment or healthcare operations, as well as disclosures to persons involved in your care or payment of your care, such as family members or close friends.
 Your request should state the restrictions you are requesting and state to whom the restriction applies.
 We are not required to agree to this request.
 If we agree, we will comply with your restriction request unless the information is needed to provide you with emergency treatment.
 However, we will restrict the use or disclosure of PHI for payment or health care operations to a health plan when you have paid for the service or item out of pocket in full.

-- Right to Request Confidential Communications - You have the right to request that we communicate with you about your PHI by alternative means or to alternative locations.
-This right only applies if the information could endanger you if it is not communicated by the alternative means or to the alternative location you want.
-You do not have to explain the reason for your request, but you must state that the information could endanger you if the communication means or location is not changed.
-We must accommodate your request if it is reasonable and specifies the alternative means or location where you PHI should be delivered.
+- Right to Request Confidential Communications - You have the right to request that we communicate with you about your PHI or other confidential information by alternative means or to alternative locations.
+You do not have to explain the reason for your request.
+We must accommodate your request if it specifies the alternative means or location where this confidential information should be delivered.

 - Right to Amend your PHI - You have the right to request that we amend, or change, your PHI if you believe it contains incorrect information.
 Your request must be in writing, and it must explain why the information should be amended.
 We may deny your request for certain reasons, for example if we did not create the information you want amended and the creator of the PHI is able to perform the amendment.
 If we deny your request, we will provide you a written explanation.
 You may respond with a statement that you disagree with our decision and we will attach your statement to the PHI you request that we amend.
 If we accept your request to amend the information, we will make reasonable efforts to inform others, including people you name, of the amendment and to include the changes in any future disclosures of that information.